 THE PILGRIMS - Part III: A Fifty-Year Friendship Treaty

-However, during the next three months the colony began to take shape.
+However, during the next three months, the colony began to take shape.
 They had managed to build a Common House and nineteen small huts, all made from braided twigs, branches, leaves, and mud.
 As they worked, the Pilgrims became aware that they were being stealthily watched by native braves hiding in the forests.
 However, their work had to continue because the women and children would have to disembark from the Mayflower by early March before the Mayflower was scheduled to sail back to England.
 Regardless of what lay ahead in this unknown land, the Pilgrims chose not to return to England with its state-dictated religions.
-They were committed to live, and raise their families, by the principles found the Bible.
+They were committed to living, and raising their families, by the principles found in the Bible.

 In mid-March, a self-assured young brave walked into the midst of their encampment and greeted them in English!
-His name was Samoset and he explained that he had learned some English phrases from earlier British sailors who fished for cod in the Massachusetts’ bay.
+His name was Samoset and he explained that he had learned some English phrases from earlier British sailors who fished for cod in Massachusetts bay.
 Samoset was sent by the Wampanoag Chief Massasoit to prepare for a meeting with the newcomers.
-The chief would be accompanied by another brave named Squanto who was fluent in the English language.
+The chief would follow and be accompanied by another brave named Squanto who was fluent in the English language.
 Squanto had been kidnapped by earlier explorers and taken to England to be sold in the slave markets.
 Eventually, he was rescued by compassionate monks who arranged to have Squanto returned to his homeland in North America.